 Betterment Checking is totally fee-free checking.
 ATM fees, no matter where you use the ATM, will be refunded.
 The account will come with a Visa debit card, and there is no minimum balance.
-Although you won’t earn interest on your balance, it is easily paired with Betterment’s high-yield Everyday Savings.
+Although you won’t earn interest on your balance, it is easily paired with Betterment’s Cash Reserve account.

-Everyday Savings replaces the former Smart Saver accounts and comes with an exceptional interest rate of 1.37% APY.
-This means it far outperforms any brick and mortar bank out there, and lines up with other online and direct banks.
+Betterment’s Cash Reserve replaces the former Smart Saver accounts and comes with an interest rate of .40% APY.
 After a $10 minimum deposit to open, there is no minimum balance, there are no program fees.